molgenis/molgenis-emx2/tools/pyclient/README.md

 ## How to use

-Within your Python project import the class Client and use it as a context manager
+Within your Python project import the class Client and instantiate it as a context manager.
+Operations and queries can then be executed from within the context.

 ```py
 from molgenis_emx2_pyclient import Client